 - 1/3 cup powdered soy milk

-- In a large saucepan, bring the sugar, agave, Earth Balance, & vanilla to a LIGHT boil over high heat.
+- In a large saucepan, bring the sugar, agave, vegan butter, and vanilla to a light boil over high heat.

-- Reduce the heat to medium & boil the mixture for 5 minutes, stirring occasionally.
+- Reduce the heat to medium and boil the mixture for 5 minutes, stirring occasionally.

 - Prepare a surface of wax paper.
-Divide the dough into 3 equal pieces.
+Divide the dough into three equal pieces.

-- Add several drops of yellow food coloring to one piece of dough & knead food coloring into the dough until smooth and color is even.
-Repeat using red & yellow food coloring (for orange) with the second piece & leave the last piece white, but knead it until smooth.
+- Add several drops of yellow food coloring to one piece of dough and knead food coloring into the dough until smooth and color is even.
+Repeat using red and yellow food coloring (for orange) with the second piece and leave the last piece white, but knead it until smooth.

 - Roll each piece into ropes of equal length (don’t roll too thin or the dough will break) and push the three ropes together to form a long rectangle.

 - Using sharp knife, cut the ropes into triangles.
-You can make any shape you want… I love my tie dye hearts!
+You can make any shape you want.